Satellite nV System Commands

 create

-Create the reference for the specified list of files
+Create the reference for the specified list of files.

 delete

-Deletes a previously created reference
+Deletes a previously created reference.

-file
+file file-name

 empty

-Performs the reference creation or deletion of empty references
+Performs the reference creation of empty references.

 Command Default